scentless-apprentice/react-tracking/Documentation.md

 Data Type: **String**

-### datalayer.user.propensity

-Description: Metadata about the user's propensity to subscribe

-Data Type: **Object**

-### datalayer.user.tracking

-Description: Metadata about the users latest behavior on our site

 ### datalayer.asset.publishedTimestamp

 Description: The UNIX timestamp value that indicates when the NYT content asset was first digitally published.